Today let me show you how to make elderberry syrup, with this favourite recipe of mine that I turn to year after year.

 The Elder is my most favourite of trees.
-In the summer they bloom with the most delicious flowers which can be used in a whole manner of ways (try this boozy elderflower cordial recipe!).
-And then in Autumn they offer up another tasty bounty when they positively drip with elderberries, which are also delicious when cooked (but do see my safety note below before you eat any).
+In the summer the Elder blooms with the most delicious flowers.
+These flowers can be used in a whole manner of ways, such as this boozy elderflower cordial recipe.
+And then, in Autumn, the Elder offers up another tasty bounty when they positively drip with elderberries.
+These are also delicious when cooked or prepared into elderberry syrup – but do see my safety note below before you eat any.

-You won’t find elderberries in the shops – you’ll have to go out and pick your own – but luckily the countryside is bursting with elderberries at the moment.
+I have found dried elderberries online*, which can also be used, but for fresh elderberries you’ll have to go out and pick your own.
+Luckily the countryside is bursting with elderberries at the moment.
 Just get out there with a bag and a pair of scissors and snip bunches of the blackest juiciest berries you can find.
 It’s pretty easy to spot them, but if you’re unsure ask a local expert.

 My freshly picked and de-stalked elderberries

-First, a very important word of warning – elderberries. their stems and their leaves are toxic when raw, so don’t be tempted to eat any whilst you pick.
+First, a very important word of warning before making elderberry syrup.
+Elderberries, their stems, and their leaves are toxic when raw.
+So do not be tempted to eat any whilst you pick.
 They contain cyanide and can cause sickness.
-Thankfully when you cook the berries they lose their toxicity, so you’re safe with this recipe as it calls for the berries and their juice to be cooked twice!
+Thankfully when you cook the berries they lose their toxicity.
+You are doubly safe with this recipe as it calls for the berries and their juice to be cooked twice!

 Picking the berries for your elderberry syrup recipe is the easy part.
 Once you’ve picked your berries you’ll need to remove them from their stalks.
 The best way to do this is to comb through the stalks with a fork into a bowl.
 When you’ve removed all the berries from the stalks you’ll find that quite a few berries still have little stalks on them.
-Unfortunately these have to be removed too, along with any unripe berries.
-This is quite a long and tedious job – it took me the best part of an hour going through all the berries with a fine tooth comb, but do persevere as the elderberry syrup is well worth this initial toil.
+Unfortunately, these have to be removed too, along with any unripe berries.
+This is quite a long and tedious job – it took me the best part of an hour going through all the berries with a fine-tooth comb.
+However, do persevere as the elderberry syrup is well worth this initial toil.

 Will you be elderberry picking this weekend?